chenyo-17/chenyo-17.github.io/_posts/2022-10-04-smt-resources.md

 - [Decision procedures](http://www.decision-procedures.org/)

-This book and associated slides teach how the decision procedure works in the SMT solver for different theories such as bit-vectors or linear real arthimetic
+This book and associated slides teach how the decision procedure works in the SMT solver for different theories such as bit-vectors or linear real arthimetic, which is helpful for understanding the solver statistics.

 - [SMT-LIBv2 online tutorial](https://microsoft.github.io/z3guide/docs/logic/basiccommands/)